hyperledger-archives/composer/packages/composer-website/jekylldocs/overview/overview.md

 High-level administration and client APIs provide easy access to a deployed business network.

-### Using the Javascript Client and Admin APIs
+### Using the JavaScript Client and Admin APIs

-Mid-tier developers use Javascript APIs to interact with the framework.
+Mid-tier developers use JavaScript APIs to interact with the framework.
 The ```AdminConnection``` API exposes administration operations, such as deploying, undeploying and updating a Business Network Definition.

 The ```BusinessNetworkConnection``` API is used to interact with a deployed business network: retrieving assets from asset registries, or submitting transactions.